Dog chewing beef hide for dental health — Farm Hounds natural dog chews

 What is the best way to maintain dental hygiene?

 Daily chewing that lasts around 10 minutes is the best way to know you are cleaning your teeth!
-As your dog chews, they scrape and grind their teeth, and this motion is precisely what you need to clean teeth and strengthen gums.
-What chews you select will all depend on the breed, age, and size of your pup, but the most crucial goal is to reach 10 minutes of chewing.
+As your dog chews, it scrapes and grinds their teeth, and this motion is precisely what you need to clean teeth and strengthen gums.
+What chew you select will all depend on the breed, age, and size of your pup, but the most crucial goal is to reach 10 minutes of chewing.

 Here are some chew recommendations based on what we use in our own home: